sebastiancollard/Al-Carpone/README.md

 	buy a car flip upgrade that allows you to flip your car while upside down.
 This functionality is not yet implemented, so if you get stuck, enter debugmode and hit 'R')

+- 	We are planning on adding an additional upgrade to the starting garage which would allow the player to see police locations on the minimap.
+The upgrade path would consist of increasing the radius around the player and reveal all police locations within that radius.

 TO RUN STANDALONE: